kite-sdk/kite-examples/kite-examples-morphlines/README.md

 ## Notice several things

-1. Notice several things about the current simpleCSV.conf file.
+1. Notice several things about the current `simpleCSV.conf` file.
 2. Actually adding the record to Solr is commented out.
 We don't need the complications of setting that up too at this stage.
 3. Near the bottom of the Morphlines config file, there are the import statements, one for kite and one for the cdk.
 Use the kite one!
-The pom is set up for kite.
+The pom is set up for kite (e.g. for use with CDH 5).
-   The cdk import is there for reference for use with CDH 4.
+   The cdk import is there for reference (e.g. for use with CDH 4).

-## Deploy to Flume or MR
+## Deploy to Flume or MapReduce

-1. Once this all runs to your satisfaction, copy the morphlines config (and possibly the Solr schema file if you've modified it) to your Flume or MR configuration and give it a spin.
+1. Once this all runs to your satisfaction, copy the morphlines config (and possibly the Solr schema file if you've modified it) to your Flume or MapReduce configuration and give it a spin.
-2. It's probably useful to just copy/paste the bits in the “commands” section of the morphlines configuration.
+2. It's probably useful to just copy/paste the bits in the "commands" section of the morphlines configuration.
 Otherwise be careful to modify the SOLR_LOCATOR and (perhaps) import statements to reflect your setup.